so-okada/twXiv/README.md

  bots above have used twXiv on gcp free tier.
  Since 2025-01, the author has
- added the function of  two-new-submissions-in-one-tweet and abondoned the functions of abstracts, cross-lists, and replacements for the limitations of  X api free tire.
+ added the function of  two-new-submissions-in-one-tweet and abandoned the functions of abstracts, cross-lists, and replacements for the limitations of  X api free tier.

 For more background, see